Standing Committees

 The Health Sciences Campus Research & Development Committee serves student interests on the Health Sciences Campus and acts in an advisory capacity for GSG on all related matters.
 They also assist with HSC-wide social and volunteer events and develop programming to promote and celebrate diversity on this campus.
 At least one HSC senator from an HSC student organization must be present; the senator may designate a proxy to attend in their place.
 Assists the HSC Directors in planning, publicizing, and running events.

-Led by: Elisa Stephens, Senior Vice President – gsgsvp@usc.edu
+Led by: Angela Albanese, Senior Vice President – gsgsvp@usc.edu

 • Develop strategies to bring equitable university resources to the Health Sciences Campus, such as the Campus Activities office and resource centers.